Kevinsomnia/kevinsomnia.github.io/projects/soundsmash/README.md

 # What's this?
-A keyboard-audio game where you smash buttons on your keyboard to some music.
-Throw a SoundCloud link at it.
-YouTube support will be added in the future.
+A keyboard-audio rhythm game at it's finest.
+Go ahead, throw a SoundCloud link at it and see how musically talented you are.
+Demonstrates the use of SoundCloud and WebAudio API.
+YouTube support will most likely be added in the future, depending on the outcome of this project.